Hand holding shrooms, LSD, and ecstasy for jedi flipping

 We may earn a commission from links on this page, but we only feature products we back.

 There are many reasons why people choose to experiment with psychedelics.
-Some do it for fun, others for enlightenment, and still for others as an attempt to heal from trauma.
+Some do it for fun, others for enlightenment, and others still as an attempt to heal from trauma.
 However, regardless of what psychedelic you try, almost all of them produce very intense psychoactive experiences.
-And most of the time, just one psychedelic at a time is plenty.
-Yet, for a bold few, just one isn’t quite enough.
+Most of the time, just one psychedelic at a time is plenty.
+For a bold few, just one isn’t appealing.

 What’s Jedi Flipping?

-But, as you might guess, mixing so many different and unregulated substances comes with its fair share of risks—and there’s no guarantee that you’ll have a great time.
+But, as you might guess, mixing so many different substances comes with its fair share of risks—and there’s no guarantee that you’ll have a great time.

 What Does Jedi Flipping Feel Like?